tomara-x/witches/README.md

 #### sequencers.orc
 (full documentation in file)

-- `Taphath` tries to mimick Aria's MSR as much as possible. (with just a few quirks) It's an arbitrary-length, self-modulating, pitch-quantized[^1] sequencer. (this is how it all started)
+- `Taphath` tries to mimick Aria's MSR as much as possible. (with just a few quirks) It's an arbitrary-length, self-modulating, pitch-quantized sequencer. (this is how it all started)

 - `Basemath` is the same idea applied to rhythm, an arbitrary-length, self-modulating rhythm sequencer. (use `tBasemath` to avoid issue #15)